 Buyer's guide · Practical checklist

-A practical 10-step checklist for choosing the right dentist in Australia.
-Questions to ask, red flags to avoid, verification sources, and typical timelines.
+Practical 2026 checklist for choosing the right dentist in Australia.
+Credentials to confirm, 7 questions to ask every shortlist candidate, red flags to avoid, and how to compare quotes.

 What should I look for when choosing a dentist?

-Choose a dentist by checking these five things first: (1) relevant credentials and registration with the appropriate industry body, (2) a minimum of 50+ public reviews averaging 4.5+, (3) transparent itemised pricing in a written quote, (4) availability within your timeframe, and (5) responsiveness to your initial enquiry.
-Shortlist 3 candidates, ask the same 5 questions of each, and choose the one that scores highest on communication and value — not just the lowest price.
+Choose a dentist by checking these five things first: (1) current registration with the appropriate Australian regulator, (2) clear written terms of engagement, (3) transparent itemised pricing in a written quote, (4) availability within your timeframe, and (5) responsiveness to your initial enquiry.
+Shortlist 3 candidates, ask the same 5 questions of each, and choose the one that scores highest on communication and value rather than just the lowest price.

-Checklist based on 36 providers analysed across 7 service types.
+Checklist based on 24 providers profiled in our directory across 7 service types.

 The 10-point checklist